jbuchermn/dotfiles-nix/README.md

 # Open

-- [ ] Vim: Switch from FTerm to toggleterm
+- [ ] Neovim: Switch from FTerm to toggleterm
+- [ ] Neovim: Switch to nixCats or similar to enable lazy loading + modular config
 - [ ] Manix

 - [ ] Get vaapi running on MacBookPro12,1 (chromium takes an incredible amount of cpu)